 So enough was enough.
 I connected with that part of me that wanted to do more to help people and I came across The Quest Institute, which is the home of Cognitive Hypnotherapy.
 It sounds cliché but my life changed from that point.
 I trained in an incredible model of therapy, but I also made big changes in my life that enabled me to thrive in a marketing career at the same time.

 Fast forward all those years and I still work in marketing for a charity a few days a week, which means I’m still in touch with the kinds of challenges my clients face.
 But now I get to spend the rest of my time supporting my peers through online therapy and coaching.
 This is truly the most fulfilling work I could ever imagine doing and it would be a pleasure to help you break through mindset barriers and achieve what you want from life.

 My training and memberships

 My training in Cognitive Hypnotherapy was with the internationally renowned Quest Institute in London, where I was trained by the founder of this model of therapy.
-I hold a Diploma in Cognitive Hypnotherapy and am a Master NLP practitioner.
+I hold a Diploma with Distinction in Cognitive Hypnotherapy and am a Master NLP practitioner.
 I am a full member of the Quest Cognitive Hypnotherapy Practitioners’ Association (QCHPA) and registered with the Complementary and Natural Healthcare Council (CNHC).